Ocean City, Maryland: Senior Week

-Ocean City is known for its Senior Week activities when recently graduated high school seniors from Maryland and surrounding states travel to Ocean City.
+Ocean City is known for its Senior Week activities, when recent high school graduates from Maryland and surrounding states travel to the City.
 Senior Week historically begins the first week after graduation, and the graduates often are referred to as "June Bugs".
+Senior Week has slowed down after COVID-19, with local property management company's taking a strong stance in their age requirements, typically 25+ in age requirements.
+This comes from legal risk and risk of safety concerns, including one terrible incident in 2024.

 Other

-The city is home to the Brine Beach Lacrosse Festival on the second week of June.
+The city is home to the Brine Beach Lacrosse Festival in the second week of June.
 The Ocean City Film Festival takes place every year in early March.

 Parks and recreation

 Skatepark and other attractions

-First opened in June 1976, Ocean Bowl Skatepark in South Ocean City was the first skate park to open on the East Coast in the United States, and it is the longest-running municipal skatepark in the United States today.
-Due to time, wear and the current needs of skaters, the original bowl and steel halfpipe ramp were torn down in the Fall of 1997 and the newly constructed skatepark opened in July 1998 on the same site.
+First opened in June 1976, Ocean Bowl Skatepark in South Ocean City was the first skate park on the East Coast of the United States, built by McCoy Jack, and is the longest-running municipal skatepark in the United States today.
+Due to time, wear, and the current needs of skaters, the original bowl and steel halfpipe ramp were torn down in the Fall of 1997, and the newly constructed skatepark opened on the same site in July 1998.
 The park has held the National Dew Tour for several years.